Jared Griffith, New Mexico Elk Hunt Report

 I called Russ, and he stated he had a Christmas Present for me.
-He wanted to send me on an Elk hunt, of a new Outfitter they were bringing on.
+He wanted to send me on an elk hunt, of a new Outfitter they were bringing on.
 He wanted to get the clients perspective, of what this Outfitter had to offer.
-The only catch was it was happening in 6 days, and it was going to be professionally filmed.
+The only catch was it was a late season elk hunt and was happening in six days, and it was going to be professionally filmed.

 This was going to be crazy, it was December 20th.
 I was in Croatia and lots had to happen to get this done.
 Of course I said Heck yes!
 Trying to set up logistics with cameraman, flights, outfitter and family from Eastern Europe was tough.

 To add a complex amount of misery to the situation I threw my back out Christmas day shoveling snow.
 My good friend Dr Vranes came to my house and put me in after dinner, and the next morning before I left.
 So when you see the video and the back brace you’ll understand why I moved slowly.

 I met the cameraman, Bryce from OI, in the Albuquerque airport.
 He was awesome!
 He proved to be amazingly talented, insightful and wise for his age.
 In the end Bryce captured moments that will be dear to me forever.
 I want to thank him for this.